handsontable/hyperformula/docs/guide/custom-functions.md

 ### Validate the arguments and return an error

-To handle invalid inputs, the custom function should return an instance of the [`CellError` class](../api/classes/cellerror.md).
-Check the available [error types](types-of-errors.md).
+To handle invalid inputs, the custom function should return an instance of the [`CellError` class](../api/classes/cellerror.md) with the relevant [error type](types-of-errors.md).
 Errors are localized according to your [language settings](localizing-functions.md).

 ```js
 if (rangeData.some(row => row.some(val => typeof rawValue !== 'number'))) {